teoeter/cssor/README.md

 # CSSor

-A guide to maintainable UI architecture and user experience design patterns.
+A CSS Tool that shows CSS issues / best practices directly in the browser - just include the CSS file (code is LLM generated :)).
 Focus on clarity, consistency, and avoiding complex nesting or poor interaction patterns.

 ---